The NACA Program: What it is and how it works

 If you need NACA’s help to achieve the American Dream of homeownership, these extra steps will be worthwhile.
 But if you can qualify for an affordable mortgage on your own, you won’t need this extra support.

-Not sure whether you need NACA’s guidance?
-Learning how the program works can help you decide:
+Not sure whether you’ll benefit from NACA programs?
+Learning how the loan application process works can help you decide.

 1. Attend a homeownership workshop